jackgray/asr2bids/README.md

 ### Workflow

 1. **Transcription:**
-- Run the shell script (`transcribe_audio.sh`) on a directory of audio files to generate transcribed JSON files.
+- Run the shell script (`transcribe_directory.sh`) on a directory of audio files to generate transcribed JSON files.
 - Specify the parent directory, ASR model, and optionally, the clip duration.

 2. **Labeling:**
-- Execute the Python script (`label_audio.py`) with the path to the directory containing the transcribed JSON files and the models configuration file as input arguments.
+- Execute the Python script (`make_headers.py`) with the path to the directory containing the transcribed JSON files and the models configuration file as input arguments.
 - The Python script parses the transcribed data, extracts relevant header information, and formats it into BIDS-compatible JSON files.

 3. **Integration:**